gmickel/CodeWhisper/CUSTOMIZATION.md

 codewhisper generate --custom-template ./my-templates/code-stats.hbs --custom-data '{"projectName": "My Project"}'
 ```

+### Best Practices for Template Creation

+1. Use clear and descriptive variable names.
+2. Leverage Handlebars helpers for complex logic.
+3. Include comments in your templates for better maintainability.
+4. Consider creating modular templates that can be composed together.
+5. Test your templates with various input data to ensure they handle edge cases.

 ## Template Variables

 CodeWhisper supports two types of special variable prefixes in templates to enable interactive prompting: